allenai/tailor/contrast_sets/ud_english/README.md

   * `skip`: Skipped since a valid Tailor-generated perturbation for the same instance was already found
 - ``tailor_perturbed_prompt``: Prompt used to source perturbed generation from Tailor

-**Note**:  In calculating top-k validity (k=10), we source k generations for each original instance (to which the perturbation strategies apply).
+**Note**:  In calculating top-k validity (k=10), we source k generations for each original instance.
 However, we only annotate a subset of these k generations efficiency purposes: We stop when we find one valid perturbation for an instance.

 For more information, see Section 5 of the [paper](https://arxiv.org/pdf/2107.07150v2.pdf).